LaurenScheffler/mydirectory/README.md

-# College is the reward for surviving high school.
+# All our dreams can come true, if we have the courage to pursue them.

-~ Judd Apatow
+~ Walt Disney